Soul Reaver 2: Story

 Deciding to speak with Janos, Raziel orders Moebius to send him further back in time.
 Moebius deceives Raziel, instead conveying him over a century into the future, where he and The Elder God highlight the consequences of the Pillars' destruction to turn Raziel against Kain.
 Raziel navigates the future era and finds his own way back to the age of the Sarafan and Janos Audron; there, Janos presents Raziel with the Reaver, a younger version of the physical Soul Reaver blade which will later house a soul-devouring spirit.
 Suddenly, a group of Sarafan led by Raziel's former, human self launch an ambush, and Janos sacrifices himself.
-Raziel swears vengeance as Janos dies, and pursues the attackers.
-He uses the Reaver to kill them and his former self, and renounces his Sarafan past.
+Raziel swears vengeance as Janos dies, and pursues the attackers onto the Sarafan stronghold.
+In the Stronghold, Moebius confronts Raziel one last time and admits that his harmless, foolish persona was only an act to ultimately manipulate Raziel into attacking the Sarafan Stronghold at the same time as Vorador.
+He then provokes Raziel into picking up the physical Soul Reaver.
+Overcome with rage, Raziel takes the blade while Moebius ominously warns him that he is “wrong again.”
+Moebius prevents Raziel from killing him directly, but he deceives Raziel into using the Reaver to kill his former Sarafan brethren — and ultimately his past self — leading Raziel to renounce his Sarafan identity.
+The confrontation also reinforces Moebius's recurring theme that Raziel's attempts to exert free will are futile within a predetermined timeline.

+Raziel lying impaled by the physical Soul Reaver on the Ouroboros floor engraving, a symbol of paradox, eternity, and cyclical rebirth central to Raziel's fate in the story.

 The wraith-blade attached to Raziel's arm, over-aroused after the deaths of the Sarafan, suddenly seizes control of the physical Reaver, and impales Raziel; Raziel, horrified, then realizes his destiny.
 He himself has always been the ravenous spirit inside the Reaver, and therefore is fated to be stuck in a time loop; the sword shattered against him in Soul Reaver because it was unable to consume itself.
-While his soul is being drawn into the sword, Kain emerges and tears the Reaver from Raziel's body, saving him in reciprocation and forcing history to reshuffle again.
+As the Reaver begins to pull Raziel's soul into the blade, Kain steps in at the last instant and stops the parasitic binding — a gesture both of gratitude for Raziel sparing him earlier and of defiance against fate.
+This act destroys the inevitability of the timeline, creating the most profound historical shift in Nosgoth and drastically altering the destiny that Moebius and the Elder God had engineered.
 However, this paradox strains Nosgoth's history too far, enabling the Hylden to return and jeopardize his ambition to restore the Pillars.
 Amidst Kain's dismay and warning to not revive Janos Audron, Raziel slips back into the spirit realm and realizes that the wraith-blade is still bound to him, and despairingly laments that his destiny has not been changed, but merely postponed.